 Kanban helps you understand how your work works

-Lean Kanban runs several programs to encourage awareness and assure quality in Kanban implementations for professional services work.
-Lean Kanban Inc has several certified Kanban courses offered through Lean Kanban University (LKU) and a full range of courses for professional development.
+Kanban University runs several programs to encourage awareness and assure quality in Kanban implementations for professional services work.
+Kanban University has several certified Kanban courses offered through its global network of Accredited Kanban Trainers providing a full range of training for professional development.

-In addition to classes, Lean Kanban Inc has several other program:
+In addition to classes, Kanban University has several other program:

 - accreditation of Kanban trainer and coaches